IBM/mi-prometheus/docs/source/research/2_vigil.rst

 .. admonition:: Abstract

     We introduce a variant of the MAC model (Hudson and Manning, ICLR 2018) \
-    with a simplified set of equations that achieves comparable accuracy, while train-\
+    with a simplified set of equations that achieves comparable accuracy, while train\
     ing faster.
-We evaluate both models on CLEVR and CoGenT, and show that, trans-\
+We evaluate both models on CLEVR and CoGenT, and show that, trans\
     fer learning with fine-tuning results in a 15 point increase in accuracy, matching \
     the state of the art.
 Finally, in contrast, we demonstrate that improper fine-tuning \
     can actually reduce a model’s accuracy as well.